profsmith89/ctps/_sources/glossary.md

 **result:** every Python function returns a result.

 **return-statement:** the statement that directs a program's control flow from the current function back to the function that called it (i.e., back to the current call site).
 A return-statement may include an expression, which becomes the value of the call-site expression.
 If no expression is provided, Python returns the special value `None`.

+**RGB:** one encoding for the range of color values that a pixel can display.
+The RGB color model is made up of three values representing the amount of red, green, and blue that exists in the color you want to display.

+**saturation:** a method for handling **overflow** and **underflow**.
+If you perform a calculation that produces a positive integer greater than $2^{63} - 1$ and you expect overflow to saturate, the result will be $2^{63} - 1$.
+Saturating underflows on 64-bit integers pin the results to $-2^{63}$.

 **sequence:** an ordered collection of items.